dlbewley/hcp-rhel/README.md

   ...
 ```

-These 3 platforms are of mosed interest for evaluation
+These 3 platforms are of most interest for evaluation:

  * [Agent][5] - Uses BMC to provision bare metal nodes
  * [None][4] - Leaves node creationg to user